syncfusion-content/blazor-docs/blazor/mention/templates.md

 ## Item template

 The `ItemTemplate` property allows you to specify a custom template for each individual suggestion list item in the Mention component.
-This template can be used to customize the content and appearance of the list items based on your own requirements.

 The `ItemTemplate` template is passed a parameter called `context`, which contains information about the current item being rendered.
 You can use this `context` parameter to access the data for the current item and use it to customize the content and appearance of the list item.